View

 Summary

 Australia's tech startup scene is booming, with investment opportunities and high-growth valuations like never before.
-The government's dedication to fostering entrepreneurship, coupled with the availability of VC funding for early-stage startups (as well accelerators and incubators – new article on this soon), makes it an appealing destination for tech startups.
+The government's dedication to fostering entrepreneurship, as seen with the Early Stage Venture Capital Limited Partnerships (ESVCLP) program, coupled with the availability of VC funding for early-stage startups (as well accelerators and incubators – new article on this soon), makes it an appealing destination for tech startups.

-Remember, the fundraising journey is about more than just securing funds—it's about finding partners who believe in your vision and can provide the support you need to succeed in your target market.
+Remember, the fundraising journey is about more than just securing funds from the venture capital industry—it's about finding fund managers and partners who believe in your vision and can provide the support you need to succeed in your target market.
 With the right help to align with your business model, you can navigate the entrepreneurial journey and leave a lasting impact on the world.

-If you're a tech startup in Australia, this is a reminder that you don’t need to be in New York or San Francisco!
-Connect with your local venture capital firms mentioned in this article, present your ideas, and unlock your business's potential!
+If you're a tech startup in Australia, this is a reminder that you don’t need to be reaching out to foreign investors in New York or San Francisco!
+Connect with your local venture capital firms mentioned in this article, present your ideas, and unlock the potential of your business!

 Scott Kennedy